Kayles: Analysis

 Recursive calculation of values (starting with $K_0 = 0$) gives the results summarized in the following table.
 To find the value of $K_n$ on the table, write $n$ as $12a + b$, and look at row a, column b:

 At this point, the nim-value sequence becomes periodic with period 12, so all further rows of the table are identical to the last row.

 Applications

-Because certain positions in Dots and Boxes reduce to Kayles positions, it is helpful to understand Kayles in order to analyze a generic Dots and Boxes position.
+Because certain positions in dots and boxes reduce to Kayles positions, it is helpful to understand Kayles in order to analyze a generic dots and boxes position.

 Computational complexity

-Under normal play, Kayles can be solved in polynomial time using the Sprague-Grundy theory.
+Under normal play, Kayles can be solved in polynomial time using Sprague-Grundy theory.